-Assistant Chair and Associate Professor
+Assistant Chair and Professor

 Dr. Astrida Kaugars is a clinical child and pediatric psychologist.
 Her research activities address two areas of interest: